Hemantnie/c_ta_1/README.md

 ## Testing
-To run the tests, use the following command:
+* To run the tests, use the following command:
 ```bash
    npm test
 ```
+* Also a post man collection is attached to be imported under the postman package.

 ##  Technologies Used